Federal law

 Federal law is the body of law created by the federal government of a country.
-A federal government is formed when a group of political units, such as states or provinces join in a federation, delegating their individual sovereignty and many powers to the central government while retaining or reserving other limited powers.
-As a result, two or more levels of government exist within an established geographic territory.
+A federal government is formed when a country has a central government as well as regional governments, such as subnational states or provinces, each with constitutionally entrenched powers.
+As a result, two or more levels of governments with constitutional powers exist within an established geographic territory.
 The body of law of the common central government is the federal law.

 Examples of federal governments include those of Australia, Brazil, Canada, Germany, Malaysia, Pakistan, India, Russia, the former Soviet Union and the United States.